 Nothing has come close to comparing with Bali.
 NOTHING.

-That is why that after much deliberation, many discussions with my students and lots of traveling to explore other options, we’ve taken the plunge and planned this yoga retreat for April 28-May 3, 2013.
+That is why that after much deliberation, many discussions with my students and lots of traveling to explore other options, we took the first plunge in 2013 and have continued to bring people to this magical place.
+Our most recent retreat is planned for July 12-18, 2015.
 All of our students agree, it’s during a great time for a yoga retreat since it is after tax season (few!), around mother’s day (great pampering gift for moms), just before the high travel season in Bali, and at a time when the weather will be great .
 You’ll notice our retreat prices are far below those of other retreats being held in Bali.
 That’s because we genuinely want to make it easy for you to join us on this amazing island and share the experiences of what yoga is all about.
 We’ve spent enough time here now that I personally consider myself somewhat of a “local” in Ubud, and is exactly the feeling we want to give YOU when you experience this incredible island for yourself.

 Lastly, all I can say again is that BALI IS WORTH THE EFFORT TO GET THERE.
 If you’re even considering this life changing adventure, I can personally promise that you will NOT be disappointed.
 And when you do join us, I can also promise that you will leave with all the same rich experiences and memories from one of the most amazing places in the world.
 Come fall in love with this magical place too…